mycesys/hypha-installation/README.md

 ### 1. Requrements

 This is a recommended configuration for basic installation.
-If you need requirements based on your environment and team size please contact us by: [hypha@mycesys.com](mailto:hypha@mycesys.com).
+If you need requirements based on your environment and team size please contact us by: [polimat@crplab.ru](mailto:polimat@crplab.ru).

 #### Hardware